frconor-ebook/meditations/_posts/2025-02-26-st-joseph-the-family-man.md

 If we were to spend our whole day thanking God for the blessings that He gives us, we wouldn\'t have enough time in the day to do so.

-We see people maybe who don\'t have limbs, don\'t have an arm or a leg, can\'t walk, and yet God has given us our four limbs and maybe our health, and our energy, and our job, and our this and our that, and clothes on our back.
+We see people, maybe, who don\'t have limbs, don\'t have an arm or a leg, can\'t walk, and yet God has given us our four limbs and maybe, our health, and our energy, and our job, and our this and our that, and clothes on our back.